adamant/adamant.language.reference/unsafe.md

 ## Unsafe and Safe Classes and Structs?

-TODO should it be necessary to mark the class as a whole as safe or unsafe?
+**TODO:** should it be necessary to mark the class as a whole as safe or unsafe?
 Exactly where would the use of an unsafe type cause an error?
 Does an unsafe class mean all of its constructors are unsafe?

 ## Trusted Packages